true-perfect-code

 Parameter Type Default Description

-AdditionalAttributes Dictionary<string, object>? null Captures all un-matched attributes that are passed to the component.
-These attributes will be applied to the underlying HTML <code>&lt;progress&gt;</code> element.
+AdditionalAttributes Dictionary<string, object>? null Attributes applied to the underlying HTML element.

 An unhandled error has occurred.
 Reload 🗙